dericking01/dericking01/README.md

-- 👋 Hi, I’m @dericking01
+- 👋 Hi, I’m DERRICK KAMARA
-- 👀 I’m interested in programming
+- 👀 I’m a full stack web & mobile developer
-- 🌱 I’m currently learning business information technology
+- 🌱 I’m currently pursuing a degree in Business Information Technology
-- 💞️ I’m looking to collaborate on coding
+- 💞️ I’m looking to collaborate on Programming
-- 📫 How to reach me dericking01@gmail.com
+- 📫 reach me at dericking01@gmail.com

 <!---
 dericking01/dericking01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.